VisheshGhule/CodeAlpha_WebServer_Docker/README.md

+# Deploy WebServer inside Docker container
+This project demonstrates deploying a web server using Docker on an Ubuntu EC2 instance.
+The setup runs an Nginx container to serve static content, providing a simple and scalable way to host web applications in a containerized environment.

+---

+## Project Overview
+- Server Node: Ubuntu EC2 instance hosting Docker.
+- Web Server: Nginx container serving static HTML content.
+- Deployment Method: Docker run command with volume mapping for HTML files.
+- Objective: Host a web server in a containerized environment for easy deployment, scalability, and management.

+---

+## Tech Stack
+- AWS EC2 (Ubuntu 22.04 LTS)
+- Docker (latest stable release)
+- Nginx (as web server)
+- HTML (static web content)

+---

 ### Step 1: Launch EC2 for Docker
 - Launch an Ubuntu 22.04 EC2 instance (t2.micro free tier is fine).
 - Security Group: allow 22 (SSH), 8080 (Custom TCP) and 80 (HTTP) from your IP.